-Photographing the stars is a challenging genre, you won’t get it right at the start, but keep practicing.
+Photographing the stars is a challenging genre.
+You won’t get it right at the start, but keep practicing and be patient.
 Even if your images don’t turn out well, you’ll still be rewarded with some spectacular starlit skies, and with a little practice, your images will improve.

 By practicing the camera setting tips in this post and preparing for your shoot by finding areas with the darkest skies, waiting until a moonless night, getting away from sources of light pollution, and learning the art of patience, you’ll soon find you’re taking star pictures like the pros.

 I could do a whole other post on that subject, but suffice it to say it involves longer exposures to capture the movement of the stars and multiple images that you can then merge into one.

 Are camera settings different for a DSLR camera?

 Most are the same, but there may be a few extra functions that you might have to consider.
 For example, you want to set the exposure compensation to zero since you’re using manual mode, and you don’t want to lock the mirror up for long exposures.
 If your camera has different resolution settings, you want to use Native Optical Resolution, which outputs the same number of pixels that the image is taken with.
 You also want to turn any sharpening function off since it’s better to do that in post production processing.
 And, don’t forget to turn off the built-in flash.